Skip to main content

 Harvard and its Schools are enhancing training opportunities to address hate and bias, including specifically antisemitism and anti-Israeli bias, with more specialized training offerings planned for the 2025-26 academic year.

-• Community education on antisemitism.
-Harvard will broadly promote annual educational programs for the University community focused on recognizing and combating antisemitism.
-This training will be required for students, staff, and members of disciplinary boards to ensure shared understanding across the community.
+• Educational sessions on combating antisemitism.
 Harvard has already organized educational sessions on antisemitism for more than 200 faculty and administrators who participate in disciplinary processes at every School.

 • In October 2024, the College Dean of Students Office (DSO) provided training on combating antisemitism for all Tutors, Proctors, and Peer Advising Fellows.